nleroy917/dissertation/sections/nlp-background/transformers.typ

 While powerful, the self-attention mechanism can be computationally intensive, especially for long sequences, as it requires computing attention scores for all pairs of words.
 This leads to $O(n^2)$ complexity, where $n$ is the length of the input sequence.

-This complexity resulted in difficulties when scaling up transformers to very long sequences, such as entire documents or genomic regions.
+This complexity resulted in difficulties when scaling up transformers to very long sequences, such as entire documents or whole genomic region sets.
 To address this, various modifications and optimizations have been proposed, such as sparse attention mechanisms, which limit the number of words each word can attend to, and hierarchical transformers, which process sequences at multiple levels of granularity.

 === Approximations of self-attention
 After the original transformer architecture was introduced, several variants and improvements have been proposed to enhance its performance and efficiency, particularly within the self-attention mechanism.
 We describe some notable examples in turn.